-Play Pretty Beauty began in October 2006 out a simple need: to help relieve my son's eczema.
+Play Pretty Beauty began out of a desperate need to to relieve eczema!

 I remember calling my sister one day saying history was repeating itself.
-I had eczema as a child, she had eczema as a child and now my son had eczema.
-I was desperate for a remedy that limited the use of steroids on his tender skin.
+I had eczema as a child, she had eczema as a child and now my son was suffering

 What's in a name?